mfinelli/cmsc-421-project-1/clojure-intro.md

 Note: If you're running Windows and don't have [cygwin](http://cygwin.com/) installed, I *strongly* recommend installing cygwin first (including either the wget or curl package) and running all of the following commands from the cygwin terminal.

+**Note: Clojure requires the [java runtime environment](http://java.com/en/download/index.jsp).** Most computers should already have this installed; you can quickly verify this by typing "java -version" at the terminal.

 [Leiningen](http://leiningen.org/#install) is the easiest way to get/use Clojure.
-Download the script, place it somewhere on your $PATH, set it to be executable and run "lein self-install".
+Download the script, place it somewhere on your $PATH, set lein to be executable and run "lein self-install".
 Step by step terminal instructions below:

     mkdir ~/bin
     cd ~/bin